 - To promote expertise, effective teaching and productive research in the practice of pediatric pathology.

-- To assist and promote the development and recognition of resident/fellow training programs in pediatric pathology and, through the American Board of Pathology, establish and maintain a means by which pathologists may be certified as having special competency in pediatric pathology.
+- To assist and promote the development and recognition of resident/fellow training programs in pediatric pathology and work with certifying and accrediting bodies to establish and maintain a means by which pathologists may be certified as having special competency in pediatric pathology.

 - To sponsor and promote the education of physicians and others in healthcare related to pediatric pathology.